derrickeckardt/image-mapping-including-using-ransac/readme.md

 ![big ben few matches](https://github.iu.edu/cs-b657-sp2019/derrick-a2/blob/master/matching_test_bigben_best_match_no_nms.jpg)

 It matched the faces of the clock!
-At this point, I decided I would actually focus on just a few points, ignore NMS and use those for determing what my matches would be.
-I did bump it up to 200, because I decided it would make sense to use RANSAC here, and that would cause me to lose some points.
+At this point, I decided I would actually focus on just a few points, ignore NMS and use just those for determing what my matches would be.
+I did bump it up to 200, because I decided it would make sense to use RANSAC here (after getting it working in part 3), and that would cause me to lose some points.

 ## Implementing RANSAC - Stealing from the Future
 After I did Part 3, I realized that I could use my RANSAC algorithm from Part 3, to clean-up my matches in Part 1.
 So, skip ahead to Part 3 if you want to know how I implemented RANSAC.
 Here, you can see see the results of my eiffel tower matches, starting with 200 feaures, no NMS, and then without RANSAC implemented: